survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 ### Understanding AST

 To get a better idea of how AST works and what it looks like, you can check [Esprima online JavaScript AST visualization](http://esprima.org/demo/parse.html) or [AST Explorer by Felix Kling](http://astexplorer.net/).
 Alternately, you can install `recast` and examine the output it gives.
-That is the structure you'll be working with for ESLint rules.
+That is the structure you work with for ESLint rules.

 T> [Codemod](https://github.com/facebook/codemod) allows you to perform large-scale changes to your codebase through AST based transformations.